microsoft/fhir-proxy/docs/ConfigureProxyONCg10.md

 2. Simply Run the 4 Single Patient API test and accept defaulted values from the Standalone Patient App Test
 <br/><I>Note: You must have a loaded a valid ONC test data collection on the FHIR Server for the patient in context to pass.</I>
 ### 7 Multi-Patient API Test
-This test uses a federated identity credential via client_assertion to authenticate.
-Azure Active directory supports this flow, however, their encryption limit is 256 bits the ONC requires a 384 bit encrpted token.
+This test uses federated identity credentials via client_assertion to authenticate.
+Azure Active directory supports this flow, however, their encryption limit is 256 bits the ONC requires a 384 bit encrypted token.
 To overcome this limitation, the fhir-proxy has implemented a limited service client registration process to support the federated client credentials.
 1. Obtain function app management access key (Note: This should be treated as highly confidential and be protected)<br/>
 	1. Access [Azure Portal](https://portal.azure.com)
 	2. Navigate to your fhir-proxy function app